There are loads of great things to do in Dorset in the rain, so grab your wellies and get out there…

 On the other hand, the Oceanarium in Bournemouth is entirely indoors.
 It’s slightly smaller, but also has an amazing collection of marine life.
 Including penguins, crocodiles, stingrays, sharks, and loads more.
 So it’s an ideal place to take the kids on a rainy afternoon.

 The Tank Museum at Bovington Camp, about a mile outside of Wool, is the world’s biggest collection of tanks!
-With over 300 armored fighting vehicles across 10 exciting exhibitions, you can learn all about tanks, their crews, and their history – from 1916 to the present day.
-Interactive exhibits, special events, and dress up sections mean this is a fun day out for all ages.
+With over 300 armoured fighting vehicles across 10 exciting exhibitions, you can learn all about tanks, their crews, and their history – from 1916 to the present day.
+Interactive exhibits, special events, and dress-up sections mean this is a fun day out for all ages.
 And it’s definitely one of the best things to do in Dorset in the rain!

 Splashdown is one of the main attractions at Tower Park in Poole, and it’s a brilliant family day out in any weather!
 This is an indoor waterpark with flumes, slides, and other water rides.
-From gentle tyre slides, to intense flumes, to a giant “infinity bowl” slide, there’s something for everyone.
+From gentle tyre slides to intense flumes and a giant “infinity bowl” slide, there’s something for everyone.